biancafu/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails and Ruby on Rails.
+Jungle enables a user to browse the options that are available in the store whereby they can add and remove items into a cart.
+Users are be able to create account or login at anytime.

 ## Setup